jritten/secure-openshift-w-appid/README.md

 01. Deploy **modern-bff** microservice application to OpenShift

      01. Build and deploy **modern-bff** microservice to OpenShift.
-Within Visual Studio, perform the following within Terminal:
+Within the Terminal or Windows `Git Bash` window, perform the following:

          ```sh
          cd ../modern-bff